Way back when I worked at Pepsi, we used to run a Flash Sale ever another weekend on close-dated pop...

 When putting together your Flash Sale, make sure to put a time limit in place.

-If, however, you are running paid traffic campaign, then it might have to be 3 days as it’ll take at least a few hours for the ads to get approved!
+If, however, you are running a paid traffic campaign, then it might have to be 3 days as it'll take at least a few hours for the ads to get approved!

 We've found that 3 days works the best for digital products, physical products, and software.
 If you're promoting a service, you might need a little longer.